oreyon/coding-interview-backend/README.md

 Your goals:

-1. Ensure that the scheduler is actually configured and running:
+1. Ensure that the scheduler is actually configured and running (DONE):

    - E.g. from `app/main.ts`, schedule a recurring task that calls `TodoService.processReminders(new Date())` every N seconds.

-2. Make `TodoService.processReminders` behavior correct:
+2. Make `TodoService.processReminders` behavior correct (DONE):

    - Only todos with: